Can you see the Northern Lights in Scotland? (2024/2025)

 Shetland

 The islands of Shetland are the most northerly part of the British Isles so they are a good place to see the Northern Lights.
-Avoid places with street lights, such as Lerwick, as this can reduce your chances.
+Avoid places with street lights, such as Lerwick, as this can reduce your chances and head for the open countryside.

 In Shetland they call the Northern Lights the “mirrie dancers” which is a perfect name for these dancing ribbons of light.